Theory of Exciton-Phonon Coupling

-where we have regrouped the "non-excitonic" diagrams in $\Lambda^{\text{non-excitonic}}_{vc,v'c'}$, as described below.
-The advantage of this formulation is that the electron-hole interaction has already been included in $L$, and one only needs to expand the perturbation in powers of $V_{ep}$.
-The solution is thus analogous to the one-particle case.
+where the last term regroups all the "non-excitonic" diagrams and will be discussed further below.
+In this formulation, the electron-hole interaction is already included in $L$ (the bare exciton propagator without considering coupling of the exciton to phonons), and one needs to expand the perturbation in powers of $V_{ep}$ only.
+The solution is thus analogous to the one-particle case, i.e., considering an exciton as a single particle interacting with the phonons.
 The physical motivation for this formulation is that the two kind of processes occur on different time scales.
-The time scale of the electron-hole interaction is much smaller than that of the electron-phonon interaction, since the plasmon frequency is much larger than the typical phonon frequency.
+The electron-hole interaction is much faster than the electron-phonon interaction, since the plasmon frequency is much larger than the typical phonon frequency.

 We define the exciton annihilation operator as